*This post may contain affiliate links, please see my disclosure

 Goal #2 – Pay for kid’s college

-Saving $100 per month will net a bit about $45,000 – $50,000 for college.
+Saving $100 per month will net about about $45,000 – $50,000 for college (invested in Vanguard Index funds using a College Backer 529 account).
 This can pay for community college for both kids (or, as I would recommend, Running Start in high school).
 But to pay for the second two years of an undergrad degree, this may not be enough.

 I recommend applying for any grants that they could qualify for, and the kids to apply for scholarships as a part time job their Junior and Senior years of high school.